BigPolarBear1/factorization/README.md

 Update: I have began implementing number theory from the paper now.
 But I need to rework solve_roots2() eventually, because I know already how to do all those calculations must faster.
 And quadratic coefficient support is currently not working.
 So right now, everything that must factorize is small, except for x+y.
 Which is our second root basically for the same quadratic but with the sign flipped on the linear coefficient.
 See bottom of chapter 8 in the paper.
 However, if we build a big enough hashmap, then there is a way to ensure that both x and x+y factorize, due to how residues and Chinese Remainder works.
 Thats what I'll begin implementing next.
+And then we likely wont need a sieve interval anymore.. as we can just work with hashmaps and basically pull smooths out of it.
+I'll upload soon...

 #### (Outdated, check Improved_Sieving instead) To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>